 When can I carry my baby on my back?

-If you feel you need to back carry earlier than this, as is often the case with parents of multiples, please contact your nearest Carrying Consultant.
-These are people who are trained in showing you how to safely carry your baby –and you can find your nearest one here.
+If you feel you need to back carry earlier than this, as is often the case with parents of multiples, please contact your nearest Sling Carrying Consultant.
+These are people who are trained in showing you how to safely carry your baby.

 Why would I want to back carry?

-Just like front carrying has lots of benefits, so does back carrying - and as your child gets heavier you'll often find it's much more comfortable for you.
+Just like front carrying in a baby sling or carrier has lots of benefits, so does back carrying - and as your child gets heavier you'll often find it's much more comfortable for you.

 How can I start back carrying?

 There are lots of different ways to get your baby onto your back, and you may have seen them either in person or online.
-For a beginner we'd recommend using a secure hip scoot method as Lorette from Slingababy shows us here:
+For a beginner we'd recommend using a secure hip scoot method, below you can see versions using a full buckle baby carrier, half buckle and baby wrap.

 Practice with a spotter or somewhere soft